2027 Deep Space Performance Residency

 Grant/Scholarship/Other Funding Support Details

 We are pleased to offer scholarships to support participants in our program.
-Below are details regarding the scholarship amount and how they are applied.
+Below are details regarding the scholarship amounts and information on how to apply.

-• Canadian Indigenous scholarship: covers 100% of tuition fees, meals, and accommodation costs
+• Canadian Indigenous scholarship: covers 100% of tuition fees, a meal plan, and accommodation costs.

 Application Fee